Blog failure is scary, but that does not mean it is the end. Read how my blog failure has allowed me to become even more successful.

 1. Make lists of what is working and what is not

-Before you make any drastic changes, you should really know what works and what doesn’t.
-Create two lists so you know what you need to work more on and what you need to let go of.
+Before you make any drastic changes, you should know what works and what doesn’t.
+Create two lists: one you should continue doing as it makes you money and what you need to stop.

 2. Follow others

 If you are finding failure, get inspiration from those who are successful.
 There is a saying that if you want to be rich, have rich friends.

 The same is true with your business.
 If you want to be successful in your business, follow and emulate successful people.
 If you want to succeed at blogging, then follow successful bloggers.

 3. Allow your failures to push you to new limits

 When you fail, it means you were willing to try something new.
 You were stepping out of your comfort zone and gave a new venture a shot.